Property Market Recap: What Has 2018 Held For First Home Buyers?

 Playing The Long Game

 “But wait!”, we hear you ask.
-“If Perth property conditions are so awful in Perth, why would I want to sink all of my money into buying a house there?”
+“If Perth property conditions are so awful in Perth, why would I want to sink all of my money into buying a house and land package there?”

 That’s an excellent question, and the short answer is because things won’t be this bad forever.
 According propertyreport.com.au “the good news is that our housing markets won’t crash...there should be some “upside” from 2021 as high net overseas migration inflows are likely to be sustained...and economic conditions begin to strengthen and supply fall back below underlying demand.”